Doctrine and Maturity2015 Mar 5

 (See Part 2 What is the Value of Doctrine?)

 If this were so, then any atheist who is a good student of doctrine could grow in faith.
 In response to this idea, someone else said, "No, doctrinal study doesn't count for the unbeliever because they don't believe it".
-So, does that mean that this atheist student of doctrine would instantly become mature in faith if they chose to believe?
+So, does that mean that this atheist student of doctrine would instantly become mature in faith if they changed to believe?
 No, that also is a false idea because maturity is something that takes time.
 The only underlying truth I see in this line of thought is that the non-Christian will miss out on understanding of doctrine that can come through participation.

 Utility of Doctrine

 Might it be that a Christian, through their doctrinal study, would necessarily have more maturity than a Christian who knows less doctrine?
-No, because Christian maturity is evidenced by the way a person lives their life (I Tim 3:1-7, James 1:27, 2:14-26).
+No, because Christian maturity is evidenced by the way a person lives their life (I Timothy 3:1-7, James 1:27, 2:14-26).
 Mastery of doctrine is not a requirement for mature Christian living.

 We do know that doctrinal study can be a help to becoming a better Christian.
 We see this because Paul taught doctrine to help Christians correct errors in doctrine.
 The errors prevented maturity because the bad doctrine had resulted in bad living.
 Note however that having good doctrine doesn't automatically result in good living.
 I have known people that professed good doctrine, but were ungodly and morally corrupt.